PSG Goalkeeper Donnarumma Tests Positive For Covid - UrduPoint

 The Spanish defender will resume training on Wednesday.

-PSG is not alone in facing numerous positive tests following an increase in inections in France after the arrival of the Omicron variant.
+PSG are not alone in facing numerous positive tests following an increase in inections in France after the arrival of the Omicron variant.

 Several Ligue 1 teams have been hit including Bordeaux, Lorient, Angers and Lille.